Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 <img src="03-heatmap_annotations_files/figure-html/unnamed-chunk-95-1.png" width="576" style="display: block; margin: auto;" />

-If the input value is a matrix, it will be represented as stacked barplots.
+If the input value is a matrix, it will be stacked barplots.

 ```r